Base64 URL Parameters¶

 Rule¶

-The Base64 encoded parameter string must be placed in the URL path immediately after the repository name.
+The Base64-encoded parameter string must be placed in the URL path immediately after the repository name.

 The general URL structure is as follows: